JaseMiller/g2dsm-styles/README.md

-# Styles exported from the G2 Design System (InVision DSM generated)
+# Styles exported from the G2 Design System
+## Generated from InVision DSM